TwilioDevEd/account-security-csharp/README.md

 ### Local development

-This project is built using [Install .NET Core](https://www.microsoft.com/net/download), which will need to be installed before continuing.
+This project is built using [.NET Core](https://www.microsoft.com/net/download), which will need to be installed before continuing.

 1. First clone this repository and `cd` into it.